dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 There are some interesting information here:

 * First process is in charge of running the entry point.
+* Second process is a script aimed at starting the tomcat
+* Third process is the JVM running tomcat
+* Fourth process is the ps command we just ran from the host via ``docker exec``

 What if container ports are not exposed?
 ----------------------------------------